-The WAD (Where's All the Data) file format is an archive file used by Doom and Rise of the Triad, as well as Doom engine games such as Hexen and Heretic, to store individual game data files (known as lumps) in a single large file.
+The WAD (Where's All the Data) file format is an archive file used by Doom and Rise of the Triad, as well as Doom engine games such as Hexen, Heretic and Strife to store individual game data files (known as lumps) in a single large file.
 The files can be internal (IWAD) or external/patch (PWAD).
 Typically a game will only load one IWAD, but it can additionally load zero or more PWADs.
 Any PWADs specified override resources found in the IWAD.
 In this way, a mod can be entirely contained with a PWAD, and any lumps that were not modified do not have to be included in the PWAD as the game will automatically go back to the IWAD to load them.

 The basic architecture is a header, followed by a variable sized 'directory', followed by the raw file data.